Subscribe Now: 1 Full Year for Only $14.95!

 Some readers wouldn’t stay anywhere else, as a family from Summerville, South Carolina, attests:

-Polynesian was WONDERFUL.
-We were in the Tahiti building and could walk to the Transportation and Ticket Center to get on the buses to Disney’s Hollywood Studios and Animal Kingdom without getting on the monorail.
-From now on, we will ONLY stay at the Polynesian.
-Well worth the extra $.
+Polynesian Village was WONDERFUL.
+We could walk to the Transportation and Ticket Center to get on the buses to Disney’s Hollywood Studios and Animal Kingdom without getting on the monorail.
+From now on, we will ONLY stay at the Polynesian Village.